pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/nf-wificxpoweroffload-wifipoweroffloadgetactionframewakepatternparameters.md

 ## -description

-> [!IMPORTANT]
-> This topic is part of the [WiFiCx driver model](/windows-hardware/drivers/netcx/wifi-wdf-class-extension-wificx).
-WiFiCx is the Wi-Fi driver model released in Windows 11.
-We recommend that you use WiFiCx to take advantage of the latest  features.
-The previous Wi-Fi driver model [WDI](/windows-hardware/drivers/network/wdi-miniport-driver-design-guide) is in maintenance mode and will only receive high priority fixes.

 The **WifiPowerOffloadGetActionFrameWakePatternParameters** function gets the parameters for an action frame wake pattern low power protocol offload to a WiFiCx network adapter.

 ## -parameters